xceejay/docs.easyjitsi.com/docs/benchmarks.md

 ## Jitsi vs Zoom

-Here was a video of a quick side-by-side comparison of Zoom(WebRTC) vs Jitsi performance in an environment with simulated congestion
+Here was a video of a quick side-by-side comparison of Zoom vs Jitsi(WebRTC) performance in an environment with simulated congestion

 <iframe width="800" height="500" src="http://www.youtube.com/embed/WFil-ZPE0-g" frameborder="0" allowfullscreen></iframe>